archwisp/BurpExportReplay/README.md

 goal is to automate the re-send but review the responses manually.

 ## Example
-There are a few examples in the `./examples/ directory`, but I'll go through a simple example to show how this works.
+There are a few examples in the `./examples/` directory, but I'll go through a simple example to show how this works.

 To get started, we need a file containing burp items in it.
 There is an example